Kitware/CMake/Help/guide/tutorial/index.rst

 nested.

-A common usage of generator expressions is to conditionally add compiler flags, such as those as language levels or warnings.
+A common usage of generator expressions is to conditionally add compiler flags, such as those for language levels or warnings.
 A nice pattern is to associate this information to an ``INTERFACE`` target allowing this information to propagate.
 Lets start by constructing an ``INTERFACE`` target and specifying the required C++ standard level of ``11`` instead